The British Soap Awards

-The British Soap Awards (BSAs) are an annual awards ceremony in the United Kingdom which honours the best moments in British soap operas.
-The ceremony is televised on ITV.
-The trophies given to the winners are made from metal and glass and have been manufactured by British firm Creative Awards since their inception.
-The majority of the awards are voted for by a panel of industry professionals, while certain awards including Best British Soap and Best Leading Performer are voted for by the general public.
+The British Soap Awards (BSAs) were an annual awards ceremony which honoured the contributions made by the cast and crew of various British soap operas.
+The trophies given to the winners are made from metal and glass and were manufactured by British firm Creative Awards since their inception.
+The majority of the awards were voted for by a panel of industry professionals, while certain awards including Best British Soap and Best Leading Performer were voted for by the general public.
+The ceremony alternated between locations in London and Manchester and was televised on ITV1.

 History

-Lacey Turner, who plays Stacey Slater in the BBC soap opera EastEnders, holds the record for most individual soap awards, with eight wins.
+Lacey Turner, who portrayed Stacey Slater in the BBC soap opera EastEnders, holds the record for most individual soap awards, with eight wins.

 The first British Soap Awards took place in 1999 and was presented by Richard Madeley and Judy Finnigan, who presented the awards until 2001.
 Matthew Kelly presented the 2002 awards, before being replaced by Des O'Connor and Melanie Sykes in 2003.
 Paul O'Grady presented the awards between 2004 and 2005.
 Phillip Schofield and Fern Britton took over as presenters in 2006.
 Britton left in 2008, however Schofield continued to present the awards as a solo presenter until the 2022, as in May 2023, after presenting the ceremonies for 16 years, Schofield announced that he had quit.
 On 1 June 2023, it was announced that Jane McDonald would take over from Schofield as the new host of the awards.

 Although it is an ITV Studios production, the events were held at the BBC Television Centre in London until 2009.
-The ceremonies have since been held at various locations in London and Manchester, including the Granada Studios, the London Studios, dock10, the Hackney Empire, the Palace Theatre and the Lowry.
-The four soap operas currently nominated for awards are Coronation Street, EastEnders, Emmerdale and Hollyoaks.
-Now-defunct soaps that were formerly nominated for awards are Brookside, Crossroads, Family Affairs, Night and Day and Doctors.
+The ceremonies were then held at various locations in London and Manchester, including the Granada Studios, the London Studios, dock10, the Hackney Empire, the Palace Theatre and the Lowry.
+The soap operas that regularly received nominations for awards were Brookside, Coronation Street, Crossroads, Doctors, EastEnders, Emmerdale, Family Affairs, Hollyoaks and Night and Day.